The Accident That Changed My Life Forever

 I recently published a post on Facebook that referenced a horrible car accident I was involved in.
 One of my friends said she didn’t know this about me and encouraged me to share the story.
 So, here it is.

-On March 16, 2000, I was on a first date and celebrating my first college Spring break.
+On March 16, 2000, I was celebrating my first college Spring break.
 We were on our way to see a movie in Mechanicsburg.
 I can’t remember the movie.
 In fact, I don’t remember even getting into the car.

 I realized that a good amount of time had passed.
 In a panic, I started screaming.
 When I finally woke up, a woman came over to me and asked me what was wrong.
 I don’t remember what I told her.
 The woman was a nurse who explained that I was in the hospital and that I had been there for a few days.
 A million questions came to mind and I started asking as many as I could think of.
 The nurse was confused and I couldn’t understand why.
 My Dad arrived a moment later and casually asked me how I was feeling.
 I thought, “Dad I was in an accident!
 AHH!”
 He seemed confused, too.
 The nurse and my Dad talked for a moment, then Dad said, “honey, you’ve been talking to us for days… don’t you remember?”